braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ### Viewing usage reports

 The usage report lists all the Canvases, campaigns, and segments using a specific custom event.
-This list does not include uses of Liquid.
+The list doesn't include uses of Liquid.

-You can view up to 10 usage reports at a time by selecting the checkboxes next to the respective custom events and then selecting **View usage report**.
+You can view up to 10 usage reports at a time by selecting the checkboxes for multiple custom events and then selecting **View usage report**.

 ## Exporting data